SOSreceiver: safe operation of solar tubular receivers by means of inverse thermo- elasticity methods

-In the last decade, an important development of the CSP plants facilities has occurred, but the achievement of a safe operation condition, needed to lower the cost of power, remains an important challenge.
+In the last decade, an important development of the CSP plants facilities has occurred, but the achievement of a flexible and safe operation condition, needed to lower the cost of power and provide security to the electric power system, remains an important challenge.

 In order to significantly contribute to the goal of a safe operation of CSP plants, the SOSreceiver project aims at increasing the knowledge in the operation of solar tubular